 categories of goods and services.

 The standard rate of VAT is 16 percent.
 There is a reduced

-rate of 0 percent which applies to export of goods, supplies to privileged persons, books, medical & building supplies, agricultural equipment & accessories etc. Exempt goods and services include water supply, educational services,
+rate of 0 percent which applies to exports of goods, supplies to privileged persons, books, medical & building supplies, agricultural equipment & accessories etc. Exempt goods and services include water supplies, educational services,

 passenger transport services, selected financial services, conveyance of domestic property among other products and services.
 With effect from 1 January 2011, VAT appies on all non life insurance products.
 Previously, all insurance services were exempt from VAT.